 Such a statement from the Roman Catholic Pope is hardly news.
 Yet even many history buffs do not realize President Ronald Reagan held this belief with equal fervor.

 Now a feature-length documentary seeks to explore a story uncovered in greater detail due to recent scholarship.
-Slated to release this fall, The Divine Plan chronicles the Pope and the President’s little-known friendship.
+Opening in theaters November 6 as a one-night-only event, The Divine Plan chronicles the Pope and the President’s little-known friendship.

 “Reagan’s faith was the core of who he was,” says author and professor Paul Kengor, featured in the film.
 “Yet people in the 1980’s missed this aspect of Reagan and current biographers continue to.
 It is as if they’re afraid of faith — they won’t even talk about it!”